 Planning to cut shapes?
 Not all biscuit dog treat doughs are suitable for roll-and-cut use.
 Some are too soft, crumbly, or chunky textured to be handled this way, and are better suited to ball-and-flatten use or pan baking.
 Coconut flour for example, although a healthy flour, is one that I only use for ball and flatten treats.
 Some doughs can also be too chunky to cut smoothly or difficult to separate cleanly because of textured add-ins.
 Check out our post on simple shortcuts for making baked dog treats for ideas on ways to form or shape easy treats.

 A lack of moisture and/or binding can result in crumbly dog treats.
 As the treat bakes, moisture evaporates from the dough, leaving behind the dry elements of your ingredients.
 Baking conditions (temperature and time) and/or post-baking dehydrating can make things even crumblier since removing additional moisture relies heavier on residual binding to give stability and structure.
 Low-fat gluten-free dog treat doughs are especially vulnerable.
-They benefit from extra binding, which is one of the reasons that I often include flax, chia, gelatin, dairy, and purees along with eggs.
-Including an ingredient with a little extra fat can such as dairy, peanut/nut butter, olive oil, etc. can also help.
+They benefit from including extra binding ingredients, which is one of the reasons that I often include flax, chia, gelatin, dairy, and purees along with eggs.
+Including ingredients with a little extra fat can such as pureed meat or fish, dairy, peanut butter, cooking oil, etc. can also help.

 The shape and size of the treat can also be a contributing factor.
 The thinner the treat, the more vital that structural support becomes.
 The same applies to vulnerable cut shapes with narrow sections, protrusions, corners and tips, etc. When I first started making roll-and-cut treats, I rolled thin treats thinking it would be better for crunch; however, these were frustratingly vulnerable to cracking and crumbling (especially the long narrow bone shapes).
 Thicker treats that are baked lightly then dehydrated are my go-to method these days.
 My dogs sometimes enjoy soft cookie-style non dehydrated treats, too.
 Variety is the spice of life!